Europe – A Family Dream Vacation

 We chose Munich in Germany because it’s central and there were so many other attractions to see in Munich and the surrounding area, such as Dachau and Neuschwanstein Castle.
 Another stop in Germany took us to Berchtesgaden to visit Hitler’s secret hideout, The Eagle Nest.
 The best part of our trip was being able to take my family to Schwäbisch Gmünd and show them the actual building I lived in when I was a soldier.
 Our third stop in Germany was Stuttgart where we could make a day trip, by train, to the town I had lived.
 We happen to time it just right and got to experience the town during an annual festival.

 From Germany we headed off to Paris!
 It’s hard not to go to Paris to see all the sights and some of the world’s most famous attractions.
 Paris is a large city and can take a lot of energy to get around with children.
 The Metro was key and we used it to get around seeing all the major sites, like the Eiffel Tower, Arc de Triumph, the Catacombs, and the Louvre.
 We found a great tour operator that offered treasure hunt race as a way to see the Louvre with children.
 We had several hours with a list of clues to artifacts to find.
 The rules required no asking anyone for help and teams (mom and son, dad and daughter) had to take a selfie at each exhibit in the hunt in order to score your points.
-The kids loved it and we had a blast doing it.A family vacation to Europe is great because it is so easy to get around and quick to get from… Click To Tweet
+The kids loved it and we had a blast doing it.A family vacation to Europe is great because it is so easy to get around and quick to get from one country to another.
+Click To Tweet

 We headed back to Milan for several days to wrap up our trip.
 Milan was an amazing city with a ton to do and see.
 Being the fashion capital of the world it offers a blend of old world and new world both in design and culture.
 If you know you will be in Milan get tickets in advanced to go see Leonardo De Vinci’s “Last Supper” and be sure to visit the roof of the Milan Duomo.
 On our last day we decided to be adventuress by jumping on a train to the Italian Riviera coast.
 What better way to wrap up a European vacation than having a final gelato.